 Custody and parenting plans can be as creative as the parents who design them.
 Success depends on the willingness of parents to commit to the plan, to be cooperative and flexible and to support their children.
 Achieving success maximizes the involvement of both parents in their children’s lives.

 Peter Van Aulen has been a divorce attorney for over 24 years.
 His law practice is devoted totally to family and divorce law.
-If you have any questions concerning divorce, child custody and parenting plans contact him at (201) 845-7400 for a free in office consultation.
+If you have any questions concerning divorce, child custody and parenting plans contact him at (201) 845-7400 for a free initial consultation.